psybits/gopsydose/README.md

 To see the progress of your last dosage: `gopsydose -get-times`

+You can combine the commands above with: `-for-id`

+to get information for a specific ID.

+You can see all IDs using: `gopsydose -get-logs`

 If you want a log to be remembered and only set the dose for the next log:

-`gopsydose -remember -drug weed -route smoked -dose 100 -units mg`
+`gopsydose -remember -drug weed -route smoked -dose 100 -units "mg (THC)"`

 Remembers the config and then for the next dose: `gopsydose -dose 100`